yurimarca/agentic-rag/README.md

 ## Testing

 The project includes unit tests for the chains in [src/graph/chains/tests/test_chains.py](src/graph/chains/tests/test_chains.py).
-To run
+To run the tests, use `pytest . -s -v`.